Semarang Poncol railway station: History

 Semarang–Cheribon Stoomtram Maatschappij (SCS) was established in 1895 and received a permit concession from the Dutch East Indies Colonial Government to build a railway line from Semarang to Cirebon.
 This company had an office in Tegal, and started building its railroad in 1895 until it was finally completed in 1897.
 SCS focused on the transportation of passengers and goods (particularly sugar, petroleum and fertilizer) on the Semarang–Pekalongan–Tegal–Cirebon line.

-To reduce the accumulation of passengers and goods in Semarang, a large station is needed.
-SCS has its own station, namely Semarang SCS or Semarang-West; Likewise in Cirebon, there is the Cirebon SCS.
-The current Semarang SCS Station building was inaugurated on 6 August 1914 designed by architect Henri Maclaine Pont, a Dutch architect.
-This station is functioned to replace the existing Pendrikan Station function.
+To reduce the accumulation of passengers and goods in Semarang, a large station was needed.
+SCS had its own station, namely Semarang SCS or Semarang-West; likewise in Cirebon, there was the Cirebon SCS.
+The Semarang SCS Station building was inaugurated on 6 August 1914 designed by architect Henri Maclaine Pont, a Dutch architect.
+This station was built to replace the existing Pendrikan Station function.
 Unlike Pont's first work (the SCS Tegal Office—which did not have anything special in terms of architecture), this Pont's work took part in the Paris Exposition International Forum in France, 1925.
 In the past, this station was separated by a rail line from Semarang Tawang Station at a distance of 2.5 km.

 After the Djawatan Kereta Api (Railways Department) made a list of stations throughout Indonesia in the 1950s, the Semarang-West Station was then given the name Semarang Poncol.